ssvassiliev/fibertrace/README.md

 2. CUTOFF</br>
 Only grid cells with water occupancy higher than CUTOFF will be used for calculation of tensor field.
 Default 0.001
 3. FSTEP</br>
-If time interval between trajectory frames is small it is possible to increase it for computation of water displacements.
-For example if FSTEP is 1 displacement is calculated from frames 1-0, 2-1, 3-2 ...
+If the time interval between trajectory frames is small it is possible to increase it for computation of water displacements.
+For example, if FSTEP is 1 displacement is calculated from frames 1-0, 2-1, 3-2 ...
 If FSTEP is 2, it is calculated from frames 2-0, 3-1, 4-2 ...
 Default 1.

  Run the programs:</br>